Wologman/Python_Notes/Exploratory Data Analysis.md

 Summarising some useful snippets from the datacamp course '*how to win a Kaggle competition'*.
-I could add to this some learnings from Ryan Holbrooks's feature engineering course, and datacamp's *Exploratory Data Analysis in Python*.
+I could add to this some learnings from Ryan Holbrooks's Feature Engineering course, and datacamp's *Exploratory Data Analysis in Python*.

 ## Useful Stats with `.describe()` & `.valuecounts()`